 Your input constantly confirms your visits to other websites, so you always earn credits

 Another problem involved with traffic exchange services is that they provide you with visits to only one page of your website.
 Every user will still load the same page, without doing any other operation on your website.
 This will affect the Bounce Rate's Google Analytics value badly, and it may lead you to get a lower ranking in Google SERPs.
-You can solve the problem by removing Google Analytics on your websites, but I think it would be much better stop using traffic exchanges.
+You can solve the problem by removing Google Analytics on your websites, but I think it would be much better to stop using traffic exchanges.
 Do traffic exchanges work?
 If your target is to get your website on the last page of Google search results the answer is yes: they work great!

-In many traffic exchange services you will be able to find more promotional pages than interesting websites.
-Actually most of them come from referral programs users of other services use in order to earn some money or credits in other networks.
-You will find a lot of pay-to-click tools, forex investment related websites, other traffic exchange networks and many pages showing you "how to become rich in a week".
-All them keep maintaining traffic exchanges' quality low, as they are over-filled with spammy websites or referral pages from other users.
+In many traffic exchanges, you will be able to find more promotional pages than interesting websites.
+Actually, most of them come from referral pages posted by users of other services in order to earn some money or credits in other networks.
+You will find a lot of pay-to-click tools, forex investment related websites, other traffic exchange networks and many pages showing you "how to become rich in a week."
+All of them keep maintaining traffic exchanges' quality low, as they are over-filled with spammy websites or referral pages from other users.

 Getting Banned by AdSense and Penalized on Google SERPs